Cornell Engineering Library

-The Cornell Engineering Library serves the students, faculty and staff of the Cornell University College of Engineering, as well as the larger university and scholarly community.
-It serves the 15 schools of the College of Engineering and their approximately 3300 undergraduates, 2400 graduate students, 240 faculty, staff, and the many research centers thereof.
+The Cornell Engineering Library is a branch library of the Cornell University Library at Cornell University in Ithaca, New York, United States.

 Library liaisons are assigned from the library staff to each department.
 All engineering disciplines, computer science, and the earth and atmospheric sciences at the undergraduate and graduate level are included.
 The library, built in 1957, occupies the ground floor of Carpenter Hall (named after Walter S. Carpenter, Jr.) and two sub-levels of the building.

 History

 The library is a component of the Cornell University Library.
 It was started with an endowment by Walter S. Carpenter, Jr., who was associated with E. I. du Pont de Nemours and Company from 1909 until his retirement as their chairman of the Board in 1962.
 Carpenter was a member of the Cornell mechanical engineering class of 1910 and also served Cornell as a member of its board of trustees.
 In the late 1800s there were smaller libraries housed in other buildings - civil engineering in Lincoln Hall; electrical engineering in Franklin Hall; and mechanical engineering in Sibley Hall.